pmdjdias/ua_infovis/Three.js/Lesson_04/README.md

 Place another model in the scene (another cube for example) and modify the code to distinguish which model was selected.
 You may also change the color of the selected object: when clicking on one of the 3D objects, it turns red, for example.

 Add a OrbitControls or TrackballControls and see what happens when the cubes are aligned.
-Ensure that the code allows selecting the two cubes when they are aligned (you can use rayCaster's IntersectObjects method with scene.children variable and then acess all the selected objects trough the returning variable) as sehown below:
+Ensure that the code allows selecting the two cubes when they are aligned (you can use rayCaster's IntersectObjects method with scene.children variable and then acess all the selected objects trough the returning variable) as shown below:
 ``` html
 intersects = raycaster.intersectObjects(scene.children);
 for (var i=0; i<intersects.length; i++) {